-Auto insurance is mandated in all states except New Hampshire (if you cause an accident, New Hampshire still requires financial responsibility), so you will need liability coverage if you plan on driving your classic or collectible car.
-Driving without insurance could result in a fine or license suspension, so make sure you’re covered even if your classic car is only used for an occasional spin around the block.
-Moreover, it makes sense to safeguard all that you’ve invested into your classic vehicle.
+In short, yes.
+Auto insurance is mandated in all states except New Hampshire (New Hampshire still requires financial responsibility), so you'll need a minimum of liability coverage if you plan on taking your classic or collector car on the road.
+Driving without insurance can result in a fine or license suspension, so make sure you're covered even if you only take your classic for the occasional spin around the block.
+Moreover, it makes sense to safeguard all you've invested into your prized vehicle.

-Your regular auto policy may not cover you for the actual value of your classic car.
-With Progressive Classic Car by Hagerty, your classic car is protected by Hagerty’s Guaranteed Value® coverage which pays you the full agreed value of the vehicle in the event of a covered total loss,** minus your deductible and/or salvage value.
-Additionally, standard auto policies will usually rebuild or replace your vehicle with aftermarket parts.
-Classic car insurance allows for original parts, if that’s what your car had, so as not to compromise the integrity of your special vehicle.
+With Progressive Classic Car by Hagerty, your vehicle is protected by Hagerty's Guaranteed Value® coverage,†† which pays you the vehicle's full agreed value in the event of a covered total loss, minus your deductible and/or salvage value.§ Standard auto policies would cover repairs using aftermarket parts.
+Classic car insurance allows for original parts if that's what your car had, so as not to compromise the integrity of your vehicle.